 The third quarter bill is issued in late December of each year and indicates the fair cash value assessment for the fiscal year and the entire tax owed.
-The appropriate filing deadline dates for personal and residential exemption applications are based on the date of this bill.
 Any exemption for which a taxpayer is eligible appears as a credit on this bill.
 The tax due, less the earlier preliminary payments and any exemption for which the taxpayer is eligible, is payable in two equal installments that are due on February 1 and May 1 of the tax year.